CNR-STIIMA-IRAS/comau-experimental/README.md

 ## Installation and ROS-Version

-This package contains the implementation of the ROS-Industrial standard for Comau robots, developed using the ROS Jade (also tested on ROS Kinetic) distribution.
+This package contains the implementation of the ROS-Industrial standard for Comau robots, developed using the ROS Kinetic (also tested on ROS Jade except the moveit_plugin not supported in Jade) distribution.

-Clone the repository into your catkin working directory and make it with ```catkin_make```.
+Clone the repository into your catkin working directory and make it with ```catkin build```.

 **Note:**